 Mom was telling Mem and Mere that for me to go to St. Ambrose Elementary School after Easter break, I needed to get baptized.

 Wait.
 Was I going to a new school?
 Nobody told me that.
 And I had no idea what a baptized was.

 Mom went on to tell Mem that she would have to pretend to be my mother because the Catholic school wouldn’t accept anyone from an excommunicated family.
 Mere said that she didn’t want Mem to lie, but she had to agree with Mom that the only way I would get into St. Ambrose was if they pretended that I was Mem’s daughter and Mom was my sister!

 Then Mem piped in that it was about time they baptized me Catholic anyway and that there was no reason I should be Greek Orthodox and risk going to Limbo.
 She blamed my dad for that.

 Wherever Limbo was, it didn’t sound like a place I wanted to go.
 And no way did I want to go there with my father.

-Then Mom said that if anyone at St. Augustine asked, she would tell them that she was married to an oil rig worker stationed out of state and that Mem and Mere were widows.
+Then Mom said that if anyone at St. Ambrose asked, she would tell them that she was married to an oil rig worker stationed out of state and that Mem and Mere were widows.
 Mem and Mere bobbed their heads up and down like Mom was the boss of both of them.

 They had always taught me that lying was a sin, so why was it okay for them?